tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 3. Create a configuration form

-Within your platform, you should add a form for installing Optimizely in a place where only administrators have access to.
-The configuration form consists of a button to authenticate with Optimizely using oAuth and a selector for selecting the project that the user wants to have installed on their website.
-This is an example of a form for when the user has not authenticated yet:
+Within your platform, you should add a form for installing Optimizely in a place only administrators have access to.
+The configuration form should consist of a button to authenticate with Optimizely using OAuth and a selector for selecting the project that the user wants to install on their website.
+This is an example form:

 <img src="/assets/img/integrations/snippet_wordpress_first.png">

-After connecting with Optimizely you can use the REST API to get all the projects for the account that the user has authenticated with.
+After connecting with Optimizely you can use the REST API to get all the projects connected to the account that the user authenticated with.
 To get all the project names and their corresponding project IDs, use the <a href="/rest/reference/index.html#list-projects">list-projects</a> REST API call.

 <img src="/assets/img/integrations/snippet_wordpress_choose.png">

 ### 4. Implement snippet in the head section of every page
-Write custom code to add the Optimizely snippet to every page automatically using that project ID that was chosen by the user.
+Write custom code that automatically adds the Optimizely snippet to every page using the project ID that was chosen by the user.

 This is an example of how it would work within Wordpress: